 Captain James A. Lovell Federal Health Care Center

-Stephen R. Holt, M.D. is the Director of the Captain James A. Lovell Federal Health Care Center (Lovell FHCC), the first integrated Department of Veterans Affairs/Department of Defense federal health care facility.
-His appointment was effective Oct.
-5, 2014.
+Mr. Kiefer was appointed as the Acting Director of Captain James A. Lovell Federal Health Care Center (Lovell FHCC), the first integrated Department of Veterans Affairs/Department of Defense federal health care facility, on December 28, 2017.

 CAPT Archila is the Executive Officer (XO) for Lovell FHCC.
 He was appointed to the position June 5th, 2017.